The

 excellent results on the "full frame" Sony A7Rii

-and on the "medium format" Fujifilm GFX 50S, using
+and on the "medium format" Fujifilm GFX 50S,

-the adapters supplied by Sergey of Hartblei, which
+using the adapters supplied by Sergey of

-are exceptionally good.
-In contrast, my
+Hartblei, which are exceptionally good.
+In

 I wish you success and enjoyment in your